radiomix/poc-docker-jenkins/container_builds/nginx/README.md

 ## Prerequests
-To protect the registry we assume it is running on port 5000 Start your registry like:> `docker run -d -p 5000:5000 registry `
+To protect the registry we assume it is running on port 5000 Start your registry like:> `docker run -d -p 5000:5000 registry `.

+### Docker Options
+In order do connect to the docker host, we need to set docker server options, to allow these connections:
+`DOCKER_OPTS="-api-enable-cors=true -H tcp://10.0.0.4:4243 -H unix:///var/run/docker.sock"` int `/etc/default/docker`
+if 10.0.0.4 is the private ip of the docker host.

 ## Configuration
 `registry.conf` contains the nginx configuration.
 Please adopt it to your needs.